TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 `#plex` => Media channel - Play state and info of Plex.

-After you created the needed channels it's time to add them to the `Setup the channels`
+After you have created your custom channels, then you'll need to add them to `Setup the channels`

 First we need to get the channel ID's from your server/channel